Skip to content

 3. Use kubectl to isolate affected pods if needed

-4. Restore from backups if data integrity is compromised
+4. Restore from backups if you detect a data integrity compromise

 5. Document findings and remediation steps